 In routine tests, the blood sugar level indicates whether you have diabetes or not.
 You should do blood sugar tests on an empty stomach.
 If your fasting blood sugar level is more than 110 mg, you have diabetes.

 Before testing your blood sugar test, you can determine if you have diabetes.
 Some of the most common symptoms include:

 - Losing weight despite a regular diet

 - Thirst despite drinking a lot of water

 - Hyperglycemia without eating

-Hypoglycemia is very dangerous in seniors.
-Because it can make the person unconscious and send him into a coma.
-Some signs of hypoglycemia are as follows:
+Hypoglycemia or low blood sugar is very dangerous in seniors since it can make the person unconscious and put them into a coma.
+Some signs of low blood sugar in seniors are as follows:

 - Hardening of blood vessels and reduced blood flow

 - Decreased temperature: This happens more in places where the ambient temperature is low.

 - Feeling hungry